-Virtual Post Mail – This is a must for the traveling or location-independent solopreneur.
+Virtual Post Mail – This is a must for any remote-working, traveler, location-independent types.
 Never check your postal mail again.
 Live anywhere, manage your mail online, and get your mail sent to you anywhere.
 I love this service, and researched this in depth.
 You’re given an address in Los Angeles.
 If you can put up with that, go for it.
-It’s much cheaper than Earth Class Mail.
+It’s also less expensive than Earth Class Mail.

 TaskRabbit (U.S. only) – Get practically anything done by using safe, reliable help from TaskRabbit.
 I use this service all the time to get things picked up or delivered, get help with projects, or handle random tasks.
 It’s fast, inexpensive, and easy to use.